department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="eligibility-0">How long can I receive benefits if I stay in the Selected Reserve?</button>
 <div id="eligibility-0" class="usa-accordion-content">

 You can receive benefits until your eligibility period ends or you use all of your entitlement, whichever comes first.
-Entitlement means the number of months of benefits you may receive.
+"Entitlement" means the number of months of benefits you may receive.

-If you stay in the Selected Reserve, you can stay eligible for 14 years after you started your first 6-year obligation.
+If you stay in the Selected Reserve, you'll be eligible for 14 years after you started your first 6-year obligation.

-We may extend your eligibility period if you're called up to active duty.
-If this happens, we'll extend your eligibility for the amount of time you're mobilized + 4 months.
+We may extend your eligibility period if you're called to active duty.
+If this happens, we'll extend your eligibility for the amount of time you're mobilized plus 4 months.
 For example, if you're mobilized for 12 months, we'll extend your eligibility period for 16 months.
 This extension still applies even if you leave the Selected Reserves after mobilization.

 </div>
 </li>